Frequently Asked Questions

 Will I have to stay on the GAPS diet for life?

 You will never be able to eat a ‘normal’ diet, which means a typical Westernised diet rich in hyper-processed foods, baked goods, confectionery, and sugary drinks.
 These foods contributed to the disease process and will continue to harm the body and impair immune function if consumed again.
 The inclusion of some whole foods, such as grains, is possible once more but will likely be limited to fermented varieties.
-The core diet staples will remain the same, but the quantities you need can be greatly reduced depending on the extent of healing.
+The core diet staples will remain the same, but the quantities needed can be greatly reduced depending on the extent of healing.